iamEtornam/WalletUiApp/README.md

 ## License

-Copywrite 2018 Sunu Bright Etornam
+Copyright 2019 Sunu Bright Etornam

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.